somoscuatro/sc-starter-theme/README.md

 Additionally, we use [PHPStan](https://phpstan.org/) for static analysis, which significantly improves our code quality by detecting bugs and potential issues before runtime.

+## Automated Deployment

+This theme features a `pnpm run deploy` command that automates version bumping, code pushing to GitHub, and release creation with the specified project version.
+Ensure you have the [GitHub CLI](https://cli.github.com/) installed to utilize this functionality.

 ## How to Contribute